yuvalpinter/m3gm/README.md

 * `tqdm`
 * `nltk` - with the `wordnet` corpus available

-Write me / open an issue if you find more blocking dependencies!
+Write me, or open an issue, if you find more blocking dependencies!

 # Workflow

 The eventual goal of training an M3GM model and replicating the results from the paper runs through a number of intermediate steps.
 Here is the hopefully full linearized flowchart, with some detailed descriptions in following sections:
 1. Create a pickled WordNet prediction dataset in sparse matrix format, using [`create_wn18_data.py`](create_wn18_data.py).
 To use our exact dataset, obtain the distibution of WN18RR [here](https://github.com/villmow/datasets_knowledge_embedding/tree/master/WN18RR) and point the script at the text version.
 1. Obtain synset embeddings.
 These can be AutoExtend-based ones, which map directly to synsets, or any downloadable word embeddings which can then be averaged across synset lexemes, such as those from [FastText](https://fasttext.cc/).
-  1. If your embeddings are word-level, synsetify them using [`Embed_from_words.py`](embed_from_words.py).
+  1. If your embeddings are word-level, synsetify them using [`embed_from_words.py`](embed_from_words.py).
 Run it without parameters to see usage.
-1. Train an association model (for baseline results or for training an M3GM on top) using `pretrain_assoc.py`.
+1. Train an association model (for baseline results or for training an M3GM on top) using [`pretrain_assoc.py`](pretrain_assoc.py).
 Demo command (for the result from the paper) given below.
 1. Train an M3GM using [`predict_wn18.py`](predict_wn18.py).
-Demo command (for results from the paper) given below.
+Demo command (for [results from the paper](https://nlpprogress.com/relation_prediction.html)) given below.
   1. If so inclined, tune the `alpha_r` parameters using [`optimize_alpha_per_relation.py`](optimize_alpha_per_relation.py).
 You will need to do some math later to translate into results comparable to those in the paper.

 Disclaimer: some of the code here takes a while to run.
 Any suggestions for improving any of the calculations, or for getting things to run on GPUs for that matter, will be most appreciated.

 ## Association Models

-(TODO describe, explain params)
+(TODO describe, explain more params)

+One parameter you may want to add depending on your target setup is `--rule-override`, which trains modules for *all* relations, including the four symmetric ones (in WordNet).
+It would also evaluate on trained modules in symmetric relations, rather than with a (high-accuracy) rule-based system.
+The default behavior, without this parameter, is training said modules once every five epochs, as it helps with synset embeddings tuning.

 Demo command:
 ```